 In an eco-conscious world, navigating the terminology and claims can be confusing.
-“Natural” means that the materials are made from rubber tree sap, but it can still contain fillers and chemicals.
+“Natural” means that the materials are made from rubber tree sap, but they can still contain fillers and chemicals.

 “Organic” means the product is free from all man-made materials and chemicals.
 While every organic pillow is natural, not every natural pillow is organic.

-- Overheat at night: Compared to memory foam, latex is naturally cooler thanks to its open-cell structure.
-Shredded materials are even more cooling by allowing for greater air-flow throughout the shreds, thus making cooling pillows that fit anyone who sleeps hot.
+- Sleeps Cooler: Compared to memory foam, latex is naturally cooler thanks to its open-cell structure.
+Shredded materials are even more cooling by allowing for greater airflow throughout the shreds, thus making cooling pillows that fit anyone who sleeps hot.

-- Need support: Some people love the sinking feeling of sleeping on memory foam, but this can be a downside for those looking for greater support.
+- Good Support: Some people love the sinking feeling of sleeping on memory foam, but this can be a downside for those looking for greater support.
 Latex is a dense material, providing a firm base that contours closely to the head and neck and promotes optimal spinal alignment.

-- Require pressure and pain relief: This soft and bouncy material helps to alleviate pressure from the head, neck, and shoulders.
+- Helps Relieve Pressure: This soft and bouncy material helps to alleviate pressure from the head, neck, and shoulders.
 As a result, you’re less likely to wake up with a sore neck.

 - Latex Allergy: While this material is hypoallergenic and a great option for people who have sensitivities to mold and dust mites, it can cause serious and potentially life-threatening allergies in people who are allergic to latex.
-In that case you might want to take a look at our top pillow picks for this year.
+In that case, you might want to take a look at our top pillow picks for this year.

-- Have a sensitive nose: This material has a strong, rubbery odor that some people are bothered by.
+- Potential Smell: Brand new latex pillows may have a rubber-like odor that some people are bothered by.
 Airing it out can help the smell to dissipate more quickly.

-- Love melting into memory foam: If you love the sinking feeling of sleeping on memory foam, this type of material may not be right for you.
-While it is a foam, it is much more responsive and bouncy than memory foam.
+- Doesn’t Sink Like Memory Foam: If you love the sinking feeling of sleeping on memory foam, this type of material may not be right for you.
+While it is a foam, latex is more responsive and bouncy than memory foam.

 Latex pillows aren’t as readily available as other options, but they are growing in popularity.
-Companies that have noticed the growing eco-friendly trend are using this material to manufacture natural and organic beds and bedding.
+Companies that have noticed the growing eco-friendly trend are using this material to manufacture natural latex mattresses, organic beds, and bedding.
 If you’re thinking about switching to a latex pillow, there are a few important considerations to keep in mind.

 This is the most common size and works well for most sleepers.
 Being shorter and more compact means it is also the most affordable option.